Anion15/Batch_File_Project/README.md

 * Step 5

   <br>
-  Press Win + E to enter the following and delete the clickme
+  Press Win + R to enter the following and delete the clickme
   <br>

   ```